We’re sold out of our garlic seed for the 2022 growing season. To make sure you get some for 2023 make sure you get on the waitlist HERE.

-For a long time growing garlic in Brisbane has been a huge fail for me.
+For a long time growing garlic in Brisbane has been a huge fail for me (much like potatoes).
 Admittedly I never actually did my research and would just head to local organic markets buy some bulbs and chuck the cloves in the ground.
 Or if cloves sprouted in my fridge I would throw them in the garden.
 I don’t recommend this technique at all.

 - It doesn’t really get too cold